GREAT BASS ALBUMS

 There's the Rub (Wishbone Ash)

-I really just like Martin Turner's gnarly tone on this album, heard best on the songs "Don't Come Back" and "F.U.B.B."
+I really just like Martin Turner's gnarly tone on this album, heard best on the songs "Don't Come Back" and "F.U.B.B.".
 He's a great player in general, though.
-Very melodic; reminds me a lot of Chris Squire.
+Very melodic; reminds me of Chris Squire.
 (He even played a Rick in the early 70s like Chris did, and with a pick.
-Heck, his singing voice was even on the higher end, like Chris'.)
+Heck, both of their singing voices were even on the higher end.)

 Fragile (Yes)